Welcome to Music City!

 Honky Tonk Highway

-The 'Man in Black' is immortalised at the Johnnie Cash Museum
+The 'Man in Black' immortalised at the Johnny Cash Museum

 Where you stay is the heart of your holiday.
 Location reigns supreme but do you prefer resort facilities or unique and boutique?
 Historic and old world or modern and shiny?